Get Who Cares

 MSI’s Z390 motherboards are compatible with Intel’s eighth and ninth generation CPUs.
 As a result, new motherboards with eighth-generation processors, such as the Intel i5-8600K CPU, are available.
 MSI fan connections detect DC or PWM fans automatically and provide customisation for a quiet system.
 Hysteresis ensures that the fans revolve smoothly at all times, ensuring that they are as quiet as possible.

-Video Review of the MSI PRO Series Intel 8th Gen
+Video Analysis of the MSI PRO Series Intel 8th Gen

 Unrivaled memory capabilities: